mozilla/web-lit-core/README.md

 # The WebLit Core Curriculum README

 The purpose of Mozilla’s Core Web Literacy Curriculum is to provide learners with a basic conceptual understanding of how to read, write, and participate on the web.
-The Core Activities were culled from new as well as remixing existing activities with the goal of aligning with the [Web Literacy Map](https://learning.mozilla.org/en-US/web-literacy).
+The Core Activities were assembled from new as well as remixing existing activities with the goal of aligning with the [Web Literacy Map](https://learning.mozilla.org/en-US/web-literacy).

 Developing this core curriculum has truly been a community effort involving staff, volunteer contributors, and allied organizations from around the world.
 A special shout-out to our web literacy leaders and their respective public library staff: Sherry Lehane, Davis Erin Anderson, Joanna Milner, Melanie Wilson, and Matthew Kopel for all their contributions, as well as Randy MacDonald and Iris Bond Gill.
 A big thank you to Matt Rogers and Digitalme for making web literacy badges a reality.